nidhidhoka219-jpg/Supply-Chain-Management-/README.md

 The objective is to convert raw supply chain data into actionable insights for leadership and operations teams by answering questions such as:
 - Which products, cities, and suppliers drive revenue and profit?
 - Where are inventory and demand mismatches happening?
-- Which logistics options are cost-efficient versus time-efficient?
+- Which logistics options are cost efficient versus time efficient?
 - Which suppliers need review based on defect rate and lead time?
 - How can the business improve service levels, reduce cost, and prevent stockouts?